imagepbl/effort-sharing/README.md

 Currently, the code is optimized for running end-to-end workflows for producing data / figures for publications and the [Carbon Budget Explorer](https://www.carbonbudgetexplorer.eu).
 These workflows are available in the `scripts` and `notebooks` folder.
 Recently, we've been working to make the code more flexible to facilitate more interactive workflows as well.
 Consequently, we briefly document the following use cases:

-### Running complete workflows as script

-For example, `scripts/cabe_export.py` loads all input data, calculates global pathways, calculates allocations for all countries and aggregations for 2030 and 2040, collects policy scenarios, and writes all output to a dedicated folder.
-Adapt the parameters at teh top of the script as you see fit, then invoke with `python cabe_export.py` or run it from within your favourite editor.
-Scripts are stored in the folder `scripts` in the root of the repo.
-They are not part of the "package" that's installed from PyPI.

 ### (Interactive) exploration via the command line

 The end-to-end workflows combine a number of high level steps.
 The effort-sharing package exposes a simple command line interface to run these steps independently.
 After installing the package, they are available as effortsharing: